 There will more than likely be many defects noted in a home inspection.
 Some repairs will be called out as health and safety issues, and some of those so-called health and safety issues were not health and safety issues back when the home was constructed.
 Health and safety issues are not necessarily life-and-death situations.

 There is no purchase agreement requirement that health and safety issues need to be corrected to sell a home in California.
 There is an option for state-mandated and government retrofits.
 The C.A.R.
 Residential Purchase Agreement states all homes are sold AS IS and sellers are not required to make any repairs.

 Home Inspector and Make Repairs

 Inspectors have great leeway as to how they prepare the home inspection.
 They can note items to be replaced, repaired or demolished, dangerous, inadequate, failing, any number of categories.
 Sometimes people wonder if a home inspector is writing his own job ticket and whether the inspector is capable of doing the repairs.
-I do not have knowledge of any reputable home inspector who would do repairs, and that practice is not encouraged by the trade associations.
+We do not have knowledge of any reputable home inspector who would do repairs, and that practice is not encouraged by the trade associations.
 It would be considered a conflict of interest.